paperbenni/paperbenni.github.io/content/posts/namecheap.md

 movement is precise, but also fast enough so that there is no frame where the cursor is on the gap.

-Side note, all other menu entries in the navbar also have hove-over menus, but do not have this problem.
+Side note, all other menu entries in the navbar also have hover-over menus, but do not have this problem.

 Everywhere I look there's low hanging fruit of problems to fix.